 My family inspired me to start this business

-Before kids, my husband and I traveled internationally quite a bit, but with a one year old daughter and three year old son, travel was starting to feel like too much trouble with car seats, diapers, etc. The answer seemed to be to go on organized tours that pick you up at the airport and take you from spot to spot so you don’t have to worry about planning meals and lodging.
+Before kids, we traveled internationally quite a bit, but with a one year old daughter and three year old son back in 2005, travel was starting to feel like too much trouble with car seats, diapers, etc. The answer seemed to be to go on organized tours that pick you up at the airport and take you from spot to spot so you don’t have to worry about planning meals and lodging.
 The problem was that no tours we found were geared towards families with kids under 5, or even under 8!
 Also, the pace of most tours is too fast and many of the scheduled activities can’t be done with a toddler or baby and are no fun for preschoolers or elementary school children.
 I decided to start my own tour company, escorting small groups of grandparents, parents and friends with children ages one through seven.
-As our kids have grown, I’ve learned more and continued to add more itineraries and activities so that we have tours now that work great for babies up to teens.
+As our kids have grown, I’ve learned more and continued to add more itineraries and activities so that we have tours now that work great for babies up to teens and young adults.

 My goal is to design nature-based tours that are fun, support the local communities that we visit, and go at a pace that the whole family can enjoy including time for naps, snacks and run-around breaks.